ActiveMaintenance/MOFH-R/README.md

 ### Requirements
 Your server needs to meet the following minimum requirements to run MOFH-R:
-- PHP v5.6 or above (PHP 8 not supported yet).
+- PHP v5.6 or above.
 - MySQL v5.7 or above.
 - A valid, trusted SSL certificate.

 ### Installation
 The installation of MOFH-R is much easier than you think!
-- Download the MOFH-R installation files [here](https://github.com/mahtab2003/MOFH-R/releases/latest).
-Alternatively, if you want the latest development version you can get it [here](https://github.com/mahtab2003/MOFH-R/archive/refs/heads/master.zip).
+- Download the MOFH-R installation files [here](https://github.com/ActiveMaintenance/MOFH-R/releases/latest).
+Alternatively, if you want the latest development version you can get it [here](https://github.com/ActiveMaintenance/MOFH-R/archive/refs/heads/main.zip).
 - Extract the file and upload the contents to your web hosting account.
 - Edit `app/config/config.php` file and set your base url like `https://{your-domain}/{directory}/`.
 - Create a new database for MOFH-R.